KillrVideo/killrvideo-dse-config/README.md

 ## Builds and Releases

-The `./build` folder contains a number of scripts to help with builds and releases.
 Continuous integration builds are done by Travis and any commits that are tagged will also automatically be released to the [Docker Hub][docker-hub] page.
 We try to follow semantic versioning, however the version numbering is not related to what version of DSE we're using.
 For example, version `1.0.0` uses DSE version `5.1.5`.